taknalut/BusTrakr/README.md

-# BusTrackr
+# BusTrakr

-[BusTrackr](https://tranquil-fjord-74322.herokuapp.com) is a single-page application that informs users of the current status of a WMATA bus for every route.
+[BusTrakr](https://tranquil-fjord-74322.herokuapp.com) is a single-page application that informs users of the current status of a WMATA bus for every route.
 Users have the option of bookmarking routes and stops.

 ## Features